WPDevelopers/embedpress/readme.txt

 The format is based on [Keep a Changelog](http://keepachangelog.com/) and this project adheres to [Semantic Versioning](http://semver.org/).

+= [2.5.4] - 2020-05-10 =
+* Enhanched Alighment Control for all Gutenberg Blocks
+* Added a simple YouTube Blocks for Gutenberg
+* Added Docs Link for all Gutenberg Blocks
+* Added present version number in Option Screen for clarity
+* Fixed Links in Option Screen
+* Fixed Content Error in Blocks

 = [2.5.3] - 2020-04-22 =
 * Fixed minor issue related to Google Sheets in Elementor without Classic Editor